Line 2 (O-Train): Awards

 In June 2002, the O-Train Light Rail Transit project received the Canadian Urban Transit Association’s Corporate Innovation Award.

 On January 16, 2003, the Ontario chapter of the American Public Works Association (APWA) presented the City of Ottawa, Canadian Pacific Railway and Morrison Hershfield with the APWA Public Works Project of the Year award in the transportation category.
 This award was established to highlight excellence in the management and administration of public works projects by recognizing the alliance between the managing agency, the consultant and the contractors who, working together, complete public works projects.

-A third award the Trillium Line light rail transit project received was in May 2003, in the sustainable transportation category of the FCM-CH2M Hill Sustainable Community Awards.
+A third award the Trillium Line Light Rail transit project received was in May 2003, in the sustainable transportation category of the FCM-CH2M Hill Sustainable Community Awards.

 Criticism of pilot project

 The main complaints about the Trillium Line pilot have revolved around its placement and ridership levels.
 The Trillium Line's route was determined by existing railway tracks, rather than the parts of the city that needed public transport, which would have required new tracks to be laid.
-Carleton University students, however, benefited from the Trillium Line pilot project, as it connected the university to the busy Ottawa Transitway system.
+Carleton University students, however, have benefited from the connection to the busy Ottawa Transitway system.

-The other criticism is that there is very low ridership of the trains compared to some very crowded bus lines such as the 90–99 series routes.
-One fully loaded Trillium Line train carries 285 passengers compared to 131 passengers for an articulated bus.
+The other criticism is that there is low ridership of the trains compared to some crowded bus lines, such as the 90–99 series routes.
+A fully loaded Line 2 train carries 285 passengers compared to 131 passengers for an articulated bus.
 The O-Train schedule is limited by track capacity.